MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-block-items.md

 ms.service: dynamics-365-business-central
 ---

-# Block items or item variants from sales or purchasing
+# <a name="block-items-or-item-variants-from-sales-or-purchasing"></a>Block items or item variants from sales or purchasing

 You can block items and item variants from being entered on lines in sales or purchase documents, and you can block them from being posted in transactions.
 For example, this is useful when an item has a known defect.
 If someone chooses a blocked item or variant on a sales or purchase document a message will inform them that the item is blocked.